The seal of the Matanuska-Susitna Borough

 How It Would Be ApprovedBallot Proposition

 This proposal would introduce a new tax on alcoholic beverages, similar in structure to the existing marijuana tax.
-The rate would be set to 10%, although it may be limited to 5% due to state laws if the marijuana tax is not increased to 10%.
-Would result in an estimated revenue increase of $6 million to $15 million.
+The rate would be set to 5%.
+Would result in an estimated revenue increase of $3 million to $7.5 million.

 TitleDescription

-What Is ItA new tax on alcoholic beverages, up to 10%
+What Is ItA new 5% tax on alcoholic beverages

 Who It Applies ToAlcohol sales within the Borough